Shi

 About Shi

 Shi is a premium Japanese restaurant in Taipei with $$$$ pricing, smart-casual dress, Michelin Plate recognition in 2024.
 It is best considered by diners who are specifically looking for Japanese dining in Taipei and are comfortable with a premium price tier.
-Because the verified public details are limited, treat Shi as a focused booking rather than a restaurant to choose based on unverified assumptions about format, signature dishes, or beverage service.
+Given the limited public information, Shi is best considered a focused booking rather than a restaurant to choose based on assumptions about format, signature dishes, or beverage service.

 A premium Japanese choice in Taipei, with less margin for casual diners